BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

 .. _ChoicesParameter:
 .. py:class:: ChoicesParameter

-   This parameter holds a single value from a list of choices in the form of an integer.
+   This parameter holds a zero based 'index' into a list of choices in the form of an integer.
 The filter documentation should have the valid values to chose from.
 It is represented in the UI through a ComboBox drop down menu.
    It can be initialized with an integer type.

 .. code:: python

-    a_combo_box_value = 2
+    a_combo_box_index = 2

 .. _DataGroupCreationParameter:
 .. py:class:: DataGroupCreationParameter